Minister of Food: Second World War

 In 1940 Woolton set up Advice Centres throughout the country, with cookery demonstrations and recipe leaflets showing how to make the best use of rations.
 As imported wheat became scarce, the cartoon character 'Potato Pete' encouraged people to eat more potatoes.

 By January 1941 the usual overseas food supply had fallen to half what it had been.
 However, by 1942 ample food supplies were arriving through Lend Lease from the U.S. and a similar Canadian programme.
 Lend Lease was a gift and there was no charge.
 Most food was now rationed.
 Worried about children, Lord Woolton made sure that by 1942 Britain was providing 650,000 children with free meals at schools; about 3,500,000 children received milk at school, in addition to priority supplies at home.
 The bad news was that his "national loaf" of mushy grey wholemeal bread replaced the ordinary white variety, to the distaste of most housewives.
 Children were sad to learn that supplies of sweets were reduced to save shipping space on sugar and chocolate.

 Woolton kept food prices down; eggs and other items were subsidised.
 He promoted recipes that worked well with the rationing system, most famously the meatless "Woolton pie" which consisted of carrots, parsnips, potatoes and turnips in oatmeal, with a pastry or potato crust and served with brown gravy.
 Woolton's business skills made the Ministry of Food's difficult job a success and he earned a strong personal popularity despite the shortages.

+Post-war efforts

+In the postwar years, the Ministry of Food expanded its efforts to promote public health through the Welfare Foods Scheme.
+Originally developed during the war to maintain nutrition among vulnerable groups, the program provided items such as cod liver oil, concentrated orange juice, and vitamin tablets to pregnant women, nursing mothers, and young children.
+These supplements were distributed through health clinics and local food offices as part of a broader national effort to prevent childhood illnesses such as rickets.
+The bottles of concentrated orange juice became a recognizable symbol of the growing welfare state in Britain, combining public health goals with the continuing legacy of wartime food policy.

-List of Ministers of Food
+List of ministers

-Ministers of Food Control (1916–1921)
+Food control (1916–1921)

 Responsibilities transferred to the Board of Trade 1921–1939.

-Ministers of Food (1939–1958)
+Food (1939–1958)

 Heathcoat-Amory jointly held the separate posts of Minister of Agriculture & Fisheries and Minister of Food 1954–55, pending their merger in 1955 when he assumed the post of Minister of Agriculture, Fisheries and Food.